Data graphing is an information system.

 A data graph is of high quality if its key objective can be decoded with speed, accuracy and great confidence.
 To do so, the graph must be effective at exploiting the strengths of our visual system and also account for the limitations of visual perception.
 A quality graph applies considerable care in its encoding approach and focuses attention only to the data.

-To see excellent examples of graphs see Edward Tufte’s (1997) The Visual Display of Quantitative Information, who defines graphical excellence as follows:
+For examples of high quality graphs see Edward Tufte’s (1997) The Visual Display of Quantitative Information, who defines graphical excellence as follows:

 “Graphical excellence is that which gives to the viewer the greater number of ideas in the shortest time with the least ink n the smallest space“

-I identify six broad qualities for data graphs, that describe the fundamental principles of crafting truthful graphs.
-They are presented below in order of priority (click on the links to learn more):
+I identify seven broad qualities for data graphing, that describe the fundamental principles of crafting truthful graphs (the motto of the Graph Workflow website).
+They are presented below in order of priority – click on the links to learn more:

 - Decoding accuracy